phreaknik/phonon-network/README.md

 > GridPlus certificates are not *required* in the Phonon Network, but they *are* utilized in the data transport layer used by Lattice1 devices, which must first check the certification of a counterparty before creating a secure channel and accepting payment.

+### Trusted Certificate Signers

+When the certificate is loaded, its signer (whose public key is also included in the payload) is also verified to have signed the certificate.
+As long as this check passes, the certificate loading should succeed.
+The signer's public key is stored globally to validate interactions with other cards later on.

+> In the future, additional certificate signers may be added to SafeCards on the Phonon Network.
+These will need to be signed the by original certificate signer (GridPlus), as allowing arbitrary certificate signers to validate cards introduces many new attack vectors.
+However, it is GridPlus' intention to interoperate with other card issuers (e.g. Status) in the context of the Phonon Network should they be interested.

 # Accounting on the Card

 Data is stored both on the public blockchain (see: *On-Chain Settlements*) and on the card.
 This section covers data types, deposits, and withdrawals on Phonon-compatable cards.